theoden42/competitiveprog-templates/README.md

 	- Smallest Prime factor of a number using sieve
 	- Disjoin Set Union
 	- ncr and factorial
+    - Binary Lifing and usage - LCA and Kth ancesstor in log(n)

 ### Headers
 Contains right now, the headers for reference that I use often: